Ontario Graduate Scholarship (OGS) Program

 The OGS is valued at $15,000 for one year.
 A recipient will be awarded $5,000 per semester for up to three semesters.

-- A complete OGS Application Form (the 2020-21 form will be available before October 1, 2019), submitted to your Graduate Program Assistant via email.
+- A complete OGS Application Form (the 2020-21 form will be available by October 1, 2019), submitted to your Graduate Program Assistant via email.

 - Two (2) Academic Assessments, submitted directly by your referees to your Graduate Program Assistant via email, from the referees' official institutional or corporate email addresses (i.e., assessments may not be submitted from gmail, hotmail or similar email accounts).
 Note: if your referees prefer, hard copies of the Academic Assessments will be accepted provided they are submitted to you in sealed, signed envelopes for you to deliver to your Graduate Program Assistant, or they are mailed directly to the Graduate Program Assistant.